kshannon-ucsd/dsc100/pages/assignments.md

 ## Final Exam (50 points)

-#### Midterm Examination Format
+#### Examination Format
 There will be 2 parts to the final.
 You can take both parts separately at any time and need not be taken together.

-1. **SQL Query Component (20 points):** This part requires you to submit 4 SQL queries (using PostgresSQL) to an auto-grader via Gradescope.
+1. **SQL Query Component (20 points):** This part requires you to submit several SQL queries (using PostgresSQL) to an auto-grader via Gradescope.
 You will have 1.5 hours to complete it.
 You will be allowed only 3 attempts to submit the yaml file.
 We will provide the dataset and instructions beforehand so that you can have it ready before starting this part of the final.
 2. **Multiple Choice Section + Free Response (30 points):** You will be given 2.5 hours to complete this part of the exam.
 The following is the point breakdown.
   - 20 MCQs (10 pts) = Covers entire syllabus
   - Relational Algebra (5 pts)